reactivepixel/inventoryManager/readme.md

 |---|---|:---:|
 | `order/create` | `POST` | Not Started |

-An order is created when a JSON object that matches the supplied example is sent to the endpoint.
+Add a new Order to the Database.

 ##### Request